anupambhatnagar/GPUPuzzlers/collectives/collectives-answer.md

 collectives.
 The Auto Tuner executes once when NCCL is initialized.
 It performs an analysis for different combinations of algorithms and protocols and caches the results for subsequent use.
 The Auto Tuner uses the number of nodes, number of GPUs per node and the message size as parameters.
-Implicitly, it also uses the underlying toplogy and fabric to estimate the performance of the communication collectives along with the algorithms and protocols.

 __Does NCCL take the topology and interconnect into account?__

-Yes, the NCCL Auto Tuner does that implicitly under the hood.
+Yes, the NCCL Auto Tuner does that implicitly - the underlying toplogy and fabric determine the performance of the communication collectives along with the algorithms and protocols.

 __What is the difference between NCCL Tree and Ring algorithms?__